How to Choose a Debt Management Program

-If your debt problems are more complicated, the counselor probably will recommend a debt management program which involves an agency contacting your creditors, consolidating and perhaps reducing your debts and creating a repayment plan that will eliminate your debts within three to five years.
+If your debt problems are more complicated, the counselor probably will recommend a debt management program which involves an agency contacting your creditors, consolidating and perhaps reducing your debts and creating a repayment plan that will eliminate your debts within 3-5 years.
 Keep in mind that most agencies ask you to stop using all but one credit card and that is for use only in emergencies.

 Reputable nonprofit credit counselors and managers are trained and have experience.
 At the initial counseling session, ask about their credentials.
 You should also do your own research before you pick a counselor or debt manager.
-It’s an important choice that could have huge consequences for you financial well-being.
+It’s an important choice that could have huge consequences for your financial well-being.

 Though the initial consultation is free, there is a charge if you enroll in a debt management program.
 DMP fees vary from one agency to another and so do billing arrangements.
 You should know what you would be charged before you enter in an agreement.
 Some agencies charge big enrollment fees, set up fees and monthly fees.
-You should get a very specific rundown of how fees are assessed and how you will pay them should you use the agency.
+Get a very specific rundown of how fees are assessed and how you will pay them should you use the agency.

 Several things to remember:

 - Most agencies are subject to state law and are limited in what they can charge.
 Ask the counselor about any state laws that pertain to the services it offers.